Bhanditz/labs-preview/_posts/blog/2014-07-16-2nd-Europeana-Creative-Challenge-workshop.md

 - our [API Console](/api/console/) allows you to easily build and test queries
 - there are a number of client libraries available for languages such as php, Python and Django
 - we have also produced a [directory of open source tools](/apps/#tag=open-source-tools) that might be useful to developers, covering topics such as metadata management, annotation, front end display etc.

+### Colaborate
+- we're always keen to facilitate collaborations between developers, and with our own team.
+A great example is the Europeana Open Culture app for iOS and Android which has been released as an open source platform for building tablet-based experiences using Europeana content.
+It's [available on GitHub](https://github.com/europeana/openculture/wiki) under the "European Union Public Licence".

 ### Need help?